flairNLP/flair/resources/docs/TUTORIAL_1_BASICS.md

 ```console
 Sentence: "The grass is green ." - 5 Tokens
 ```
 The second way allows you to write your own wrapper around the tokenizer you want to use.
-The wrapper is a function which have the same signature than `flair.data.segtok_tokenizer` (take a `string` and return `List[Token]`).
+The wrapper is a function which has the same signature as `flair.data.segtok_tokenizer` (take a `string` and return `List[Token]`).
 Check the code of `flair.data.space_tokenizer` (which is very simple) to have an idea of how to implement such wrapper.
 The wrapper will take care of the following things:

 * split the string in tokens;
 * compute the index of the first letter of each token;